mageeanbrown/mageeanbrown.github.io/_projects/2_project.md

 giscus_comments: true
 ---

 I joined the Brown Formula Racing during my sophomore year of undergrad.
-Each year, the team builds a racecar from scratch, using an internal combustion engine.
+Each year, the team builds a racecar from scratch.
 The team then competes at FSAE Michigan each May, which is a competition consisting of universities across the world.

-During my first year on the team, I got a flavor of the many subsystems, starting with attaching connectors on the wiring harness, sanding composite molds, and making some simple parts in the machine shop.
-In my junior year (2023), after gaining some design and fabrication experience, I was put in charge of the steering system of system.
-While we used a relatively simple rack and pinion steering system, designing the steering geometry such that it can interact with the suspension properly, make tight turns, and be comfortable for the driver is extremely important.
-Because of this, I had to collaborate heavily with the suspension and ergonomics subsystems, and needed to make sure that my subsystem was fully designed and modeled in our Solidworks assembly early on.
+During my junior year (2023), I was responsible for the steering system of the car.
+While we used a relatively simple rack and pinion steering system, designing the steering geometry to properly interact with the suspension, make tight turns, and be comfortable for the driver is extremely important.
+Because of this, I had to collaborate heavily with the suspension and ergonomics subsystems, which was a great experience in working with other people with different areas of expertise.

 Below are images of the assembly and some FEA that I ran on the bearing housing that the upper steering shaft sits in.
 I also ran many FEA simulations on the joint that connects the two shaft pieces.
 For these parts, it is primarily torque and lateral forces from the driver applied at the steering wheel that are important to consider.